 On 24th June the Widgeon was collected from The Museum and transported to St.Mawgan, in Cornwall, where it was painted in its 1958 Bristow colour scheme, before being taken to RAF Fairford in July 2003.

-G-AOZE was returned to The Museum on 19th August 2003 and was put on public display in the Main Hangar where the remaining restoration work was completed with the exception of the windscreen glazing which, in 2015, continues to require attention.
+G-AOZE was returned to The Museum on 19th August 2003 and was put on public display in the Main Hangar where the remaining restoration work was completed with the fitting of cabin seats in March 2006, with the exception of the windscreen glazing which, in 2017, continued to require attention.

 |Widgeon G-AOZE/5N-ABW was seen at RIAT Fairford in July 2003 (above left) and, after return to The Museum, was photographed on public display on 20th August 2003, (above right).
 Click either to enlarge.